peterpo2/AIPharm/docs/two-factor-email.md

 }
 ```

 - **Pickup directory (default for local runs):** When `PickupDirectory` is set, the system writes `.eml` files to that folder instead of using a live SMTP server.
+Relative paths are resolved against the backend content root, so the example above ends up under `AIPharm.Backend/AIPharm.Web/App_Data/Emails`.
 You can open the files with any mail client to inspect the codes.
 - **SMTP mode:** Remove `PickupDirectory` (or set it to `null`) and provide real SMTP details to relay emails to an inbox.
 SSL and credentials are optional.

 ## Example sequence (local pickup mode)